 Residential photoelectric and ionization smoke alarms were installed on the ceiling in each bedroom, second storey corridor, first storey and the basement fire compartment.
 These smoke alarms were powered by batteries and were not interconnected.
-The ionization smoke alarm was not installed in the basement fire room in order to avoid dealing with radioactive materials in the cleanup of debris after the fire test.
-Since photoelectric smoke alarms are generally slower in detecting flaming fires than ionization smoke alarms, using the photoelectric smoke alarm in the basement resulted in a more conservative estimate for the activation time for the fire scenario used in the experiment.
+The ionization smoke alarm was not installed in the basement fire room in order to avoid dealing with radioactive materials in the cleanup of debris after the fire tests.
+Since photoelectric smoke alarms are generally slower in detecting flaming fires than ionization smoke alarms, using the photoelectric smoke alarms in the basement resulted in more conservative estimates for activation times for the fire scenarios used in the experiments.
 New smoke alarms were used in each experiment.

 Table 2 shows the activation times of the smoke alarms installed in the test facility.
-The photoelectric smoke alarm in the basement fire compartment took 45 s to activate.
-It took up to 100 s longer for the smoke alarms in the second storey corridor to activate and up to 230 s longer for the smoke alarms in the closed bedroom to activate.
+The photoelectric smoke alarms in the basement fire compartment took 38-45 s to activate.
+It took up to 95 s longer for the smoke alarms in the second storey corridor to activate and up to 210 s longer for the smoke alarms in the closed bedroom to activate.
 This highlights the importance of having the smoke alarms interconnected to activate simultaneously when one of them detects a fire.
-Note that the ionization smoke alarm located on the first storey detected the basement fire first at 40 s in Test UF-05 (5 s earlier than the photoelectric smoke alarm located in the basement fire room).
+The results also show that the activation times are quite repeatable in most of the locations.